CSRobba/Reddit-Post-Scraper/scraper_chandana_v1/README.md

 - Results depend on Reddit's search indexing.
 - Only posts visible on public search pages can be collected.
 - HTML structure changes on Reddit may require updates to the scraper.
-- This tool is not intended for large-scale or high-frequency scraping.
+- This tool is not intended or suitable for large-scale or high-frequency scraping.

 ---